Jonathan Lacoste: Jebbit

 Lacoste's co-founder, Tom Coburn, received the initial inspiration for Jebbit in an airport as he observed a Hulu TV show on his laptop and realized how infrequently he paid attention to online advertising.
 Coburn began tinkering around with the idea on his own and eventually entered it into the Boston College Venture Competition under the working name, Additupp.
 After tying for first place, Coburn teamed up with Lacoste, and together they renamed the company Jebbit and built out a team of Boston College students before ultimately leaving school early.
 Jebbit customers have included Dell, eBay, Cathay Pacific, Volkswagen, NFL, Live Nation, Keurig, Harvard University and many more.

 Jebbit has raised more than $90 million in venture capital from Vista Equity Partners, K1 Investment Management, Manifest Investment Partners, Data Point Capital and Boston Seed Capital, as well as entrepreneurs including HubSpot founder Dharmesh Shah, DraftKings founder Jason Robins, and Acquia founder Jay Batson.
 Jebbit was recognized by CNBC as one of the "Top 25 Most Promising Companies in the World" as part of Global Entrepreneurship Week in 2013.
 In addition, Jebbit has received industry awards at the Marketer's Choice Awards and by the Massachusetts Technology Leadership Council for innovation in the digital marketing and advertising industry.

 In 2019, the company closed a $12M Series B led by K1 Investment Management.
 In 2021, the company was acquired by Vista Equity Partners and received an additional $70M growth investment.
 The company continues to operate today, serving enterprise customers such as L'Oreal, Procter & Gamble, and other Fortune 500 companies.

 Recognition

 In 2013, Lacoste became one of the youngest entrepreneurs to ever receive funding from a venture capital firm, at the age of 19.

 In addition, Lacoste and the Jebbit team have been profiled in such publications and shows as Forbes, CNBC, The Boston Globe, and The Boston Business Journal.
 Following his inclusion in the 2015 edition of Forbes 30 Under 30 at the age of 21, Lacoste appeared on CNBC's Squawk Box to discuss Jebbit and the challenges of being a millennial entrepreneur.
+He was also named one of Boston Globe's 25 Under 25.

 In 2022, Lacoste was recognized as one of the top 50 Emerging Venture Capitalists in the U.S. for his work with Space.VC by the venture capital media outlet, Signature Block.